HowTo: Zigbee – Flash the Electrolama zig-a-zig-ah! (zzh!) USB stick coordinator with zigbee2mqtt firmware

 Download correct firmware

-But before you can start the flashing process, you must first download the correct firmware version.
+But before you can start the flashing process, you have to download the correct firmware version.
 This depends on the chip used and the desired configuration.
 In most cases, however, you can use the firmware linked below.

-Under the following link you will find an overview of the available firmware versions and the associated hardware.
+Under the following link you can find an overview of the available firmware versions and the corresponding hardware.

 The current firmware version is also linked here.